The Garden of Earthly Delights: Dating and provenance

 The dating of The Garden of Earthly Delights is uncertain.
 Ludwig von Baldass (1917) considered the painting to be an early work by Bosch.
 However, since De Tolnay (1937) consensus among 20th-century art historians placed the work in 1503–1504 or even later.
 Both early and late datings were based on the "archaic" treatment of space.
-Dendrochronology dates the oak of the panels between the years 1460 and 1466, providing an earliest date (terminus post quem) for the work.
+Dendrochronology dates the oak of the panels between the years 1460 and 1466, providing the earliest date (terminus post quem) for the work.

-Wood used for panel paintings during this period customarily underwent a lengthy period of storage for seasoning purposes, so the age of the oak might be expected to predate the actual date of the painting by several years.
+The wood used for panel paintings during this period customarily underwent a lengthy period of storage for seasoning purposes, so the age of the oak might be expected to predate the actual date of the painting by several years.
 Internal evidence, specifically the depiction of a pineapple (a "New World" fruit), suggests that the painting itself postdates Columbus' voyages to the Americas, between 1492 and 1504.
 The dendrochronological research brought Vermet to reconsider an early dating and, consequently, to dispute the presence of any "New World" objects, stressing the presence of African ones instead.

-The Garden was first documented in 1517, one year after the artist's death, when Antonio de Beatis, a canon from Molfetta, Italy, described the work as part of the decoration in the town palace of the Counts of the House of Nassau in Brussels.
+The Garden was first documented in 1517, one year after the artist's death, when Antonio de Beatis, a canon from Molfetta, Italy, described the work as part of the decoration in the town palace of the Counts of the House of Nassau in Brussels, the Nassau palace.
 The palace was a high-profile location, a house often visited by heads of state and leading court figures.
-The prominence of the painting has led some to conclude that the work was commissioned, and not "solely ... a flight of the imagination".
-A description of the triptych in 1605 called it the "strawberry painting", because the fruit of the strawberry tree (madroño in Spanish) features prominently in the center panel.
+The prominence of the painting has led some to conclude that the work was commissioned and not "solely ... a flight of the imagination".
+A description of the triptych in 1605 called it the "strawberry painting," because the fruit of the strawberry tree (madroño in Spanish) features prominently in the center panel.
 Early Spanish writers referred to the work as La Lujuria ("Lust").

 The aristocracy of the Burgundian Netherlands, influenced by the humanist movement, were the most likely collectors of Bosch's paintings, but there are few records of the location of his works in the years immediately following his death.
 It is probable that the patron of the work was Engelbrecht II of Nassau, who died in 1504, or his successor Henry III of Nassau-Breda, the governor of several of the Habsburg provinces in the Low Countries.
 De Beatis wrote in his travel journal that "there are some panels on which bizarre things have been painted.
-They represent seas, skies, woods, meadows, and many other things, such as people crawling out of a shell, others that bring forth birds, men and women, white and blacks doing all sorts of different activities and poses."
+They represent seas, skies, woods, meadows, and many other things, such as people crawling out of a shell, others that bring forth birds, men and women, white and blacks doing various activities and poses."